 Originally debuting back in 2004 as AirTunes, AirPlay is Apple’s proprietary, wireless protocol suite designed to allow users to “throw” audio and video signals from one “sender” device to one “receiver” device.
 Streamed content can include music, video, photos, and screen sharing, all of which retains its metadata when sent via AirPlay.

-“Sender” devices include the following: Computers running iTunes; iOS devices (iOS 4.2 or higher) including iPhones, iPods, and iPads; and Mac computers running MacOS Mountain Lion or later (depending upon the processor).
-“Receiver” devices include the following: AirPort Express router, Apple TV, Apple’s HomePod speaker, and a litany of supported third-party speakers.
+“Sender” devices include the following: computers running iTunes; iOS devices (iOS 4.2 or higher) including iPhones, iPods, and iPads; and Mac computers running MacOS Mountain Lion or later (depending upon the processor).
+“Receiver” devices include the following: AirPort Express routers, Apple TVs, Apple’s HomePod speakers, and a litany of supported third-party speakers.

 If the above sounds a bit too technical, here’s the bottom line: AirPlay allows you to take images, audio, and/or video from one device (typically smaller) and play it through another (typically larger) device.
 With AirPlay, you can also “mirror” your device’s screen so others can see exactly what’s displayed on the “sender” device